• Skip to primary navigation

 Serving the timbale

-1. Once the Timbale is cooked, wait 10 minutes before turning it over on the serving plate.
+1. Once the Timbale is cooked, wait 10 minutes before turning the entire dish over on the serving plate.

-2. Fill in the centre with the remaining sauce, decorate with some green herbs and serve.
+2. Fill in the center with the remaining tomato and eggplant sauce, decorate with some green herbs and serve.

 3. When you bring it to the table and cut the first slice, the filling will come out as a nice surprise.